1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 Dan snorts.
 “Hey, you know, don’t like it, don’t come to jail!”
 I laugh because he snorted.
 He laughs because I laugh.
 I put the candy in a closed fist and reach halfway across the table next to our chess game.
 Dan makes sure the copper is not looking our way and brings his open hand up to where my fist is.
 I quickly drop the candy and he hides it by making a fist of his own.
 He checks one more time the copper is still not looking our way, unwraps it, then pops it in his mouth.
 It’s filthy how this system encourages petty criminal behaviors due to ineffective and illogical rules.

 As we play chess all day, he tells me more details about his crime.
-Turns out Dan is a bit of a psycho.
+Turns out Dan is a bit of a psychopath.
 The girl he had been on a few dates with decided to ghost him without telling him why, so after trying multiple ways of trying to understand why she did not like him, he had the not-so-brilliant idea to climb through the window of her ground-level apartment and wait for her.
 When she got home and found a man in her place she started to panic and scream.

 He just needed her to tell him why she did not like him, but she would not quiet down.
 So he pulled his knife out and demanded she quiet down and tell him why she did not want to be with him.